collective/volto-educal-theme/README.md

 1. [Create a new volto project](https://github.com/plone/volto#create-a-volto-project-using-the-generator), if you don't have one.
 1. Clone this repository i.e. `volto-educal-theme`, the [volto-educal-hero-block](https://github.com/collective/volto-educal-hero-block) and the [volto-block-banner](https://github.com/collective/volto-block-banner) in the `src/addons` directory of the volto project.
-1. Now we will be linking the cloned repositories:
+1. Now link the add-ons (cloned repositories) in the volto project:

+   1. Make sure the `private` field is set to `true` as [Workspaces can only be enabled in private projects](https://classic.yarnpkg.com/lang/en/docs/workspaces/#toc-how-to-use-it).

    1. Add `@plone-collective/volto-educal-theme` as an array member under the `addons` property in the volto project's `package.json`.